contemplatingpenguin/TraderJoe/README.md

 ### Introduction
 This algorithm uses a 20-40 datapoint Simple-Moving-Average crossover mechanism with additional implementation of Paroli system for trading.

+The main idea is to use the 20-40 datapoint SMA crossover as the main strategy, and then using the Paroli system to capitalize on the momentum of a bullish stock.

 Paroli system can be summerized as a *betting system where you increase your bet after each successive win*, capitalizing on winning streaks.
 Think of it as the opposite of systems where you increase your bet after a loss (like the Martingale).
 1. Start with a base bet size.
 2. If you win, take your original bet plus your winnings and bet that larger amount in the next round.